capi20/Task-Management-MERN/README.md

 ### Live demo https://task-management-mern-prod.onrender.com/

 ### 📚 Project Overview
 This is a full-featured **Task Management Application** built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
 It enables users to create, manage, and filter tasks efficiently while ensuring secure access and personalized functionality.
 The project is designed with **JWT-based authentication**, a live **due-date alert system**, and user-friendly interfaces.
+Additionally, the application is **fully optimized for mobile devices**, providing a seamless experience across all screen sizes.
+Users can also **visualize task statistics** through dynamic charts, making it easier to track task distribution and progress."

 ---